 At this point, it’s really about maintaining momentum.
 If you’ve created a buzz, don’t let it fizzle out.
 Focus your efforts on keeping it going.

-If you follow these steps, your chances of a successful campaign are maximised.
-You’ll still need a tiny bit of luck, but you’ve done all you can to make your crowdfunding campaign a success.
+If you tick off all the boxes on this crowdfunding checklist, your chances of a successful campaign are maximised.
+You’ll still need a tiny bit of luck, but you’ve done all you can to make the best crowdfunding campaign possible.